pmihango/phase-1-independent-project/README.md

 # Project Title

-List of Cocktails
+List of Random Cocktails

 ## Projecct Description

 This is a project meant to publish a list of cocktails for a public API

-## Project requirements

-The project uses a public API as provided in the link attached

 https://www.thecocktaildb.com/api.php

+## Project Goals

-Its core function is to provide a list of cocktail, their name, description, and ingredients.
+Its core function is to provide a list of cocktail, their name and ingredients.

-It will also show the type of glasses used to serve the cocktail One can search for a cocktail
+It will also show the type of glasses used to serve the cocktail

 Display a random coktail

-## Getting Started
+## Project Details

 You can clone the following repository

 https://github.com/pmihango/phase-1-independent-project

-run npm install to install the dependanceis
+run npm install to install the node dependancies

-Open index.htl in a browser
+Open the index.html file on a browser

-## Project funtionality
+The browser will display a random cocktail

-You can load a random cocktail
+Refresh the browser to load another  random cocktail

-Search for a known cocktail to find more details and instructions to prepare it.

-List all the cocktails

 ## Projech Link

 The project is deployed and can be accessed from the link https://pmihango.github.io/phase-1-independent-project/